NashTech-Labs/completable-future-demo/README.md

 # CompletableFuture
- 	This application containes the basic examples of completablefuture.
+ 	This application contains the basic examples of completablefuture.